dekarrin/ictiobus/docs/fishi-usage.md

 corresponding to the terminal `int`.

 This follows the same rules for specifying a particular index as non-terminals;
-to refer to occurances of a non-terminal symbol that are not the first, the index of the occurance must be specified with a dollar sign after the name of the terminal:
+to refer to occurences of a non-terminal symbol that are not the first, the index of the occurence must be specified with a dollar sign after the name of the terminal:

     %%actions